ConduceInc/conduce-python-api/doc/source/conduce-entities.rst

 + The **kind** of an entity may change.
 + Conduce will not allow an entity to exist in two different states at the same time.
 That is to say that two samples describing the same entity cannot have the same timestamp.
++ A dataset should contain only static or dynamic entities, not both